My name is Casey, I have a 10 month old baby. I love having a baby, she’s funny, loveable and makes me feel fulfilled.

 However, I can’t deny that since she’s been born my partner and I have faced some trials.
 I have now experienced giving birth, living with a baby with colic, breast feeding (still going!), sleep deprivation, washable nappies and weaning a baby onto gluten when I can’t eat it myself, amongst other experiences.

-My colleagues in the Clinical Commissioning Group (CCG) and I would like to share with you some of our stories about being pregnant and about having a baby.
+My colleagues in NHS Dorset and I would like to share with you some of our stories about being pregnant and about having a baby.
 We would love to hear from you, and hope that get involved too.

 Looking after a baby with colic is extremely difficult, especially when you factor in sleep deprivation, hormonal changes and physical recovery from the birth.